Bucket chain excavator: Overview

 Nevertheless, bucket chain excavators are usually smaller than bucket wheel excavators, dragline excavators or conveyor bridges due to the limitations of excavating materials below the base of the vehicle.

 Structure

 The superstructure of a bucket chain excavator is similar to that of a bucket wheel excavator.

 The primary component of bucket chain excavators is the bucket ladder and the bucket-chain.
 Unlike the buckets on a BWE, the buckets on the chain face downwards, allowing the machine to remove overburden or materials significantly below the bench or travel level.

-The megaton excavator materials are deposited through the bucket chute.
+The excavated materials are deposited through the bucket chute.
 Material can be transferred to a bench conveyor directly or via a discharge boom or mobile conveyor bridge.

 Like the BWEs, bucket chain excavators also feature a fixed or rotating superstructure with a counterweight boom that allows the cutting boom a certain degree of verticality.
 Likewise have a substructure equipped with either a rail or crawler-mounted undercarriage for mobility and transportation.
 Some BCEs have 'hopping' pontoons similar to those found on walking dragline excavators.